Tecnativa/doodba/README.md

 #### Other usage scenarios

-In examples below I will skip the `-f <environment>.yaml` part and assume you know which environment you want to use.
+In examples below I will skip the `-f docker-compose.yaml -f <environment>.yaml` part and assume you know which environment you want to use.

 Also, we recommend to use `run` subcommand to create a new container with same settings and volumes.
 Sometimes you may prefer to use `exec` instead, to execute an arbitrary